-Harris Has Strong Showing, Stuns Biden on Night 2 of Democratic Debate
+Harris Has a Strong Showing, Stuns Biden on Night 2 of Democratic Debate

 Sanders later told reporters he thought Swalwell's comments were borderline ageism.

-“What we are trying to do, what all of us are trying to do is to end discrimination in this country against women, against minorities, against the LGBTQ community and ageism as well,” Sanders said.
-“Look, at the end of the day what the people of this country have got to determine is what candidate will stand up for their best interests?

-“It doesn’t matter whether you are young or old, black or white, but I’ll take a hard look at the candidates and what they stand for.”
+"What we are trying to do, what all of us are trying to do is to end discrimination in this country against women, against minorities, against the LGBTQ community and ageism as well," Sanders said.
+"Look, at the end of the day what the people of this country have got to determine is what candidate will standup for their best interests?
+It doesn't matter whether you are young or old, black or white, but I'll take a hard look at the candidates and what they stand for."

-As for Sanders, when asked by moderators if Democrats nominated a socialist would mean a Trump reelection win, the senator quipped:

-“The last polls have us 10 points ahead of Donald Trump because the American people understand that Trump is a phony; that Trump is a pathological liar and a racist, and he lied to the American people during his campaign,” Sanders said.
-“President Trump, you’re not standing up for working families when you try to throw 32 million people off their health care that they have; and then 83 percent of your tax benefits go to the top percent.
+As for Sanders, when asked by moderators if Democrats nominated a socialist would mean a Trump reelection win, the senator quipped: "The last polls have us 10 points ahead of Donald Trump because the American people understand that Trump is a phony; that Trump is a pathological liar and a racist, and he lied to the American people during his campaign," Sanders said.
+"President Trump, you're not standing up for working families when you try to throw 32 million people off their health care that they have; and then 83 percent of your tax benefits go to the top percent.

 "That is how we beat Trump," Sanders said.
 "We expose him for the fraud that he is."